Select the tab

 Authorization

-When sending an API call from the command line, ensure you use the correct domain.
+Ensure you use the correct domain when sending an API call from the command line.
 You can locate the list of domains with the corresponding region in the Network Prerequisites topic.
 For details on the HTTP method, request path, request parameters, response and response codes, refer to the API Reference pages.

-Alternatively, you can check the Swagger documentation; select the link according to your geographical region.
+Alternatively, you can check the Swagger documentation specific to your geographical region.
 When you select the required definition, you can see the corresponding domain under Servers.

 Authorization requires the access token.
 To receive the access token, you must authenticate the API user.